We Make Denmark Work

 “Apart from Germany, where I did mostly student jobs, no. I also lived in Calgary, Canada for my studies, however.”

 How international is the culture of the company you work in?

-What three things have surprised you most about your working life in Denmark?
+What are three things that have surprised you the most about your working life in Denmark?

 What do you miss about working in your home country?

-What advice would you give to somebody considering a career in Denmark?
+Which advice would you give to somebody contemplating a career in Denmark?